What is Automation Testing (Ultimate Guide to Start Test Automation)

 Under large solutions, testing an end to end functionality holds the key, especially during the critical stages of the project.
 We should have a few automation scripts that touch upon the end to end solution tests as well.
 When this suite is run, the result should indicate whether the product as a whole is working as it is expected or not.

-The Automation test suite should be indicated if any of the integration pieces are broken.
-This suite need not cover each and every small feature/functionality of the solution but it should cover the working of the product as a whole.
-Whenever we have an alpha or a beta or any other intermediate releases, then such scripts come in handy and give some level of confidence to the customer.
+Automation test suite should be indicated if any of the integration pieces are broken.
+This suite does not need to cover each and every small feature/functionality of the solution but it should cover the working of the product as a whole.

-• User login.
+- User login.

-• Browse and select items.
+- Browse and select items.

-• Payment Option – this covers the front end tests.
+- Payment Option – this covers the front end tests.

-• Backend order management (involves communicating with multiple integrated partners, checking stock, emailing the user etc) – this will help the testing integration of individual pieces and also the crux of product.
+- Backend order management (involves communicating with multiple integrated partners, checking stock, emailing the user etc).
+This will help the testing integration of individual pieces and also the crux of product.

 #3) The third set is the Feature/Functionality based tests.